-TIME™ programs across Canada have been interrupted due to COVID-19.
-We want to encourage our participants to continue to exercise and stay active while remaining at home.
-To help you find a routine that works for you, the TIME™ team has put together a list of exercise and wellness videos that are appropriate for people with mobility challenges.
+list of exercise and wellness videos that are appropriate for people with mobility challenges.
 The selected videos work best for people who find it difficult to walk in the community and who use a cane or walker to get around.
-All these videos can be found online and are available free of charge.
+These videos can be found online and are available free of charge.

 There are at UHN:

-Participants in the TIME™ program experience balance and mobility challenges and are looking for a safe community exercise program.
+Participants in the TIME™ program experience balance and mobility challenges, meaning that they may find it difficult to walk in the community and may also use a cane or walker to get around.
 TIME™ participants may be living with:

-To be eligible for the program, individuals must be able to walk at least 10 metres (30 feet) by themselves, with or without a cane or walker.
+To be eligible for the program, individuals must be able to walk at least 10 metres (30 feet), with or without a cane or walker, and do so safely without the help of another person.
 This is roughly the distance to cross the street in a residential neighbourhood.

-TIME™ exercises are designed to improve balance and mobility.
-They strengthen muscles in the legs and core, and improve coordination, agility, and overall fitness.
+TIME™ exercises are designed to train your balance and mobility.
+They strengthen muscles in the legs and core and improve coordination, overall fitness, and ease of movement.

 The following videos demonstrate the program and portray the many benefits for participants: